 GRANT, John 'Ian Ruadh', Sheriff-Principal of Inverness, Sir 2 3

-• Born: About 1380
+- Born: About 1388

-• Marriage (1): Matilda of Glencarnie after 1408 1 2
+- Marriage (1): Matilda of Glencarnie after 1408 1 2

-User ID: X928.
+User ID: X928

 General Notes:

-by an inscription on the barrel of a musket amongst the arms at Castle Grant, 'Dominus Johannes Grant, miles, Vicecomes de Inverness,' anno 1434, with the Grant arms-three crowns, this being about two hundred years later than Douglas and other authorities suppose; but it is also proved by charters under the Great Seal to their son, 'Sir Duncan Grant,' who is the first of the Grant name designated 'Dominus de eodem et de Frcuchie in 1442.'
+"Bigla, or Matilda Cumyn, daughter and heiress of Sir Gilbert Cumyn of Glencherneck, appears to have been the last of her name and line.
+Bigla married Sir John Grant, Sheriff-Principal of Inverness, whose date is proved by an inscription on the barrel of a musket amongst the arms at Castle Grant, 'Dominus Johannes Grant, miles, Vicecomes de Inverness,' anno 1434, with the Grant arms-three crowns, this being about two hundred years later than Douglas and other authorities suppose; but it is also proved by charters under the Great Seal to their son, 'Sir Duncan Grant,' who is the first of the Grant name designated 'Dominus de eodem et de Freuchie in 1442.'
 There is also a retour of 'Sir Duncan Grant,' knight, as heir to his 'guidsire' (grandfather), Sir Gilbert of Glencherneck, 6th February 1468, and a precept of sasine on said retour by King James III. in his favour, as heir to his guidsire, Sir Gilbert Cuntyn, in the lands of Congash and others, dated 3d March 1469."

 from Bruces and Cumyns 2